Theraputic Medical Massage

 Medical Massage adopts the medical terminology, medical techniques and medical protocols used by the traditional allopathic, medical systems of health care.

 Other massages are offered here at Epic.
 And, no, a prescription is not needed for any of them.
-However, if you are in an auto accident, your physician can write you a prescription for massage so that your insurance can cover it
+However, if you are in an auto accident, your physician can write you a prescription for massage and your insurance may reimburse you.

 Swedish also can be termed as relaxation massage.
 Gentle to firm pressure is applied to the body with Bindi premium oil to de-stress your fast paced life so your body’s systems can function optimally.